funny-falcon/inmemory_kv/README.md

 If you do not clone and not mutate it in a fork, than it is as fork-frienly as your malloc is.

+It is not thread-safe, so protect it by you self. (builtin hash is also not thread-safe)

 ## Installation

 Add this line to your application's Gemfile: